USA stun Ireland in historic T20 game

 The defeat comes only two months after Ireland were dumped out of the T20 World Cup group stages after defeats by Sri Lanka and Namibia.

-After a highly-anticipated build-up to the historic game, the USA elected to bat first but it was a disastrous start when Barry McCarthy dismissed captain Monank Patel with the second ball.
+After a highly anticipated build-up to the historic game, the USA elected to bat first but it was a disastrous start when Barry McCarthy dismissed captain Monank Patel with the second ball.

-It looked like a rout would be on the cards when Xavier Marshall, Ritwik Behera and opener Ryan Scott all fell inside 4.2 overs, with McCarthy (4-30) adding two more wickets to his tally.
+It looked like a rout would be on the cards when ex-West Indies batsman Xavier Marshall, Ritwik Behera and Ryan Scott all fell inside 4.2 overs, with McCarthy (4-30) adding two more wickets to his tally.

 But a strong response led by Singh and Modani brought the hosts back into the game and ultimately paved the way to victory.